FukaiRicardo/FukaiRicardo/README.md

-# 👋 Ricardo Fukai
+# 👋 Hi, I'm Ricardo Fukai

-🚀 Backend Engineer (.NET) focused on scalable systems and real-world applications.
+🚀 Backend Engineer focused on scalable systems and high-performance APIs

 ---

-## 🧠 About Me
+## ⚡ About Me

-Backend developer with hands-on experience building large-scale APIs.
+- 💻 Backend developer with real-world experience
-Worked on production systems with **400+ endpoints** using .NET and PostgreSQL.
+- 🧠 Built and maintained APIs with **400+ endpoints**

-I focus on:
-- Performance ⚡
-- Clean Architecture 🏗️
+- 🏗️ Focused on **Clean Architecture & scalability**
-- Scalable systems 📈
+- 🌍 Based in Japan, working globally

 ---